 - New Years Eve in Prague

-Tanya will be doing the posting on Can Travel Will Travel, whilst I concentrate on Going Nomad…Aka Pigs on Bikes.
+Tanya will be doing the writing on Can Travel Will Travel, whilst I concentrate on Going Nomad…Aka Pigs on Bikes.
 I hope you enjoy following us on both.

 P.S.
 To get to know Tanya and read our story have a look at the following links: